itea/markless/README.md

 In this initialization function, it bind and click event to the H1 element and set the innerText of it.

-`mix` accepts one or more objects which properties would be copied to the element.
+`mix` accepts one or more objects and the properties of which would be copied to the element.
 For example:

     var h2 = mix("h2", {innerText: "abc"}, {colored: true}, function () {
         // initfn, but do nothing